MarcosEsparza/engineering-portfolio/README.md

 ### Overview

-- Lead aerodynamic design and fin-can development for FAST’s 10,000-ft COTS rocket for IREC.
+- Leading aerodynamic design and fin-can development for FAST’s 10,000-ft COTS rocket for IREC.
-- Design a modular fin-can and airframe to safely reach ~10,000 ft on an L-class motor while maintaining ≥1.5× flutter margin and competition-typical stability ranges.
+- Designing a modular fin-can and airframe to safely reach ~10,000 ft on an L-class motor while maintaining ≥1.5× flutter margin and competition-typical stability ranges.
-- Treat the rocket as a small field system: define loads and margins, keep interfaces clean in CAD, and document decisions so the hardware is safe, repeatable, and buildable by the team.
+- Treating the rocket as a small field system: defining loads and margins, keeping interfaces clean in CAD, and documenting decisions so the hardware is safe, repeatable, and buildable by the team.

 ### Technical Scope

-- Designed fin geometry and performed flutter and static-stability analysis using MATLAB and OpenRocket.
+- Designing fin geometry and performing flutter and static-stability analysis using MATLAB and OpenRocket.
-- Modeled a 4.02-in modular fiberglass airframe with an aluminum fin-can in SOLIDWORKS, including internal structure.
+- Developing a 4.02-in modular fiberglass airframe with an aluminum fin-can in SOLIDWORKS, including internal structure.
-- Verified ≥1.5× V_max flutter margin and maintained stability margin within competition-typical ranges.
+- Targeting ≥1.5× V_max flutter margin, with preliminary analysis showing acceptable margins at current design conditions.
-- Integrated internal structure, recovery system, and avionics into a unified CAD model to align mass properties and mechanical interfaces.
+- Integrating internal structure, recovery system, and avionics into a unified CAD model to align mass properties and mechanical interfaces.
-- Established a documentation workflow for the IREC 2026 technical report and team GitHub repository.
+- Building and maintaining a documentation workflow for the IREC 2026 technical report and the team GitHub repository.
 - **MATLAB Code:** [Fin Flutter Solver](https://github.com/MarcosEsparza/Falcon-Aeronautics-and-Space-Team/blob/main/simulations/matlab/fin_flutter/AluminumFinCan.m)

 ### Flight Simulation — L1500T

-- Apogee: **10,990 ft**
+- Current simulation apogee: **10,990 ft**
 - Max velocity: **1,191 ft/s (Mach 1.077)**
 - Max acceleration: **431 ft/s²**
 - Stability margin: **2.76 cal**